Identification

 Immediately flush eyes with plenty of water, occasionally lifting the upper and lower eyelids.
 Check for and remove any contact lenses.
 Get medical attention if irritation occurs.

 Wash out mouth with water.
 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 If material has been swallowed and the exposed person is conscious, give small quantities of water to drink.
+Do not induce vomiting unless directed to do so by medical personnel.
 Get medical attention if symptoms occur.

 Contact poison treatment specialist immediately if large quantities have been ingested or inhaled.